sanjdhar/ollama-demo/ai-scraper/README.md

 # AI Scraper
 A simple AI web scraper using Ollama, LangChain, and Streamlit by building a RAG(Retrieval-Augmented Generation) system to chat with websites and answer complex questions about the content.

-You can watch the video on how it was built on my [YouTube](https://youtu.be/eLV1R6ORRyU).

 # Pre-requisites
 Install Ollama on your local machine from the [official website](https://ollama.com/).
 And then pull the llama model: